savantly-net/spring-role-permissions/README.md

-# spring-permission-management
+# spring-role-permissions

-A Spring Security starter library for easy Role to Permission relationships.
+A Spring Boot library for easy Role to Permission relationships.

 ### Quickstart